ozbillwang/terraform-best-practices/README.md

 So if you followed the setting in terragrunt properly, you don't need to care about the backend state files and variable file path in different environments, even more, you can run `terragrunt plan-all` to plan all modules together.

+## layers

+Avoid consolidating everything into a single Terraform module, such as combining network creation with application services.
+The best practice is to separate them into different modules:

+* VPC with subnets, gateways, etc
+* App-1 and related resources
+* App-2 and related resources
+* Database-1

 ## Retrieve state meta data from a remote backend

-Normally we have several layers to manage terraform resources, such as network, database, and application layers.
-After you create the basic network resources, such as vpc, security group, subnets, nat gateway in vpc stack.
-Your database layer and applications layer should always refer the resource from vpc layer directly via `terraform_remote_state` data source.
+Typically, we have several layers for managing Terraform resources, including the network, database, and application layers.
+Once you've created the essential network resources, like VPC, security groups, subnets, and NAT gateways in the VPC stack, your database and application layers should always reference these resources directly using data source [terraform_remote_state](https://developer.hashicorp.com/terraform/language/state/remote-state-data) .

-> Notes: in Terraform v0.12+, you need add extra `outputs` to reference the attributes, otherwise you will get error message of [Unsupported attribute](https://github.com/hashicorp/terraform/issues/21442)
+> Note: Starting from Terraform version 0.12 and beyond, you must include additional outputs to reference the attributes; otherwise, you will receive an error message [Unsupported attribute](https://github.com/hashicorp/terraform/issues/21442)

 ```terraform
 data "terraform_remote_state" "vpc" {